 Making sure to change up the location of your predator tactics will keep predators on their toes and stay afraid.
 Coming out to your pond and seeing your beloved fish missing is never fun and we hope that these tips help keep predators away from your fish.

+Do you need help making sure that your fish stay safe from a variety of local predators?
+Get in touch with Sweetwater Landscapes!
 If you have further questions about keeping your fish safe don’t hesitate to contact us.